ME495-Navigation/slam-project-NuCapybara/Tasks.md

 - Task 0.3 (Making a README)
 - Task 0.4 (Making a Tasks.md)
 - Task A.1 (!Havnt updated the colcon test)
-- Task A.2 (PROB: cannot load the urdf file in rviz)
+- Task A.2 (PROB: python file needs on exit=Shutdown())
+- Task A.3 (Prob: the cylinder has some prob with length and starting point)